tsol/test-nuxt3-broker/README.md

 This is a test task for a job interview.
 Initial task requires me to build a Single Page Application (preferably with SSR support, preferably in VUE/VUETIFY, well designed, higly reactive, modular blah blah - BUT with each page acting more or less as an independed component, featuring more or less independent 'core plugins' amongst which are mandatory event bus and binance order book manager.

 The GUI components must consist of two pages - one with live-time updated order book for current symbol, other with SYMBOL selector and list of live updates to the order book.
-Each one page must affect the other though EventBus.
+Each one page must affect the other through event bus.

 ## My way of thought: initial plan